 Indian Companies have to prepare the Profit & Loss Account as per Schedule III of Companies Act, 2013.

-- Horizontal format of P&L Account
+- The horizontal format of P&L Account

-- Vertical format of P&L Account
+- The vertical format of P&L Account

 ABC Ltd. is an Indian company.
-It prepares the P&L Statement as per the schedule of Companies Act.
+It prepares the P&L Statement as per the schedule of the Companies Act.

-However, in vertical format, there is no use of T-shaped structure.
+However, in vertical format, there is no use of a T-shaped structure.
 In this, the figures from trial balance are used.

 Khan & Co.
-The bakery is an Indian company that uses a vertical format for a P&L statement
+The bakery is an Indian company that uses a vertical format for a P&L statement.

 This is a guide to Profit and Loss Statement Format.
 Here we provide you with the Profit and Loss statement format for the Monthly and Annual P&L with examples.
 You may learn more about accounting from the following articles –